British Showjumping’s Team LeMieux Pony Squad announced for Opglabbeek Nations Cup

 British Showjumping would like to thank LeMieux, title sponsors of the Pony teams.

-LeMieux is now established as the leading manufacturer of saddle pads in the UK and one of the fastest growing equestrian brands in Europe.
-The latest range of jumping pads has been developed with Scott Brash to precisely fit the cut of modern jumping saddles.
-The LeMieux product offering for horses extends beyond saddle pads to boots, bandages, fly hoods, headcollars and rugs - widely available through most good retailers or online at www.horsehealth.co.uk.
+LeMieux is one of the fastest growing equestrian brands in Europe.
+Their modern jumping pads have been developed with Scott Brash and are used by British Showjumping's Nations Cup Teams.
+The LeMieux product offering now includes a full range of breeches, show shirts and casual wear to add to the extensive collection of boots, bandages, fly hoods, headcollars, rugs and competition equipment.
+All widely available through good retailers or online at www.horsehealth.co.uk.